 I saw this amusing and well-done video about a glitch going out of control in the video game world today, so I thought I’d share.
 I think Alex Meyers would enjoy it in particular.

-Do not watch if you are a kid or if it is too early in the morning to process . . . → Read More: Live-action Glitchiness
+Do not watch if you are a kid or if it is too early in the morning to process the . . . → Read More: Live-action Glitchiness

 Ben Kamens is the lead dev of Khan Academy, the incredible free resource for education, recently explained “shipping beats perfection”, one of the organization’s development principles.
 It’s good reading, plus has pictures of a smiling dog, so you should go read it.